 Why do Sage 50 users consider a Sage 200 migration?

-As Sage 50 is the most well known and publicised Sage software product, many users don’t even realise that there is an upgrade path available to them.
-We like to refer to this path as ‘Life beyond Sage 50’ because despite its longevity of use, there is an option in Sage 200 migration that (hopefully) fulfils your current business demands.
+As Sage 50 is the most well known and publicised Sage software product, many users don’t even realise that there is an upgrade path available to them for when they require more from their system.
+We like to refer to this path as ‘Life beyond Sage 50’ because despite its longevity of use, there is an option in Sage 200 migration that fulfils the demands of growing SMEs.

 The reasons to consider a change for the better

-In our experience of working with businesses utilising Sage 50 we have identified five key requirements that could spark the desire to migrate onto a more capable platform:
+In our experience of working with businesses utilising Sage 50, we have identified five key requirements that could spark the desire to migrate to a more capable platform:

 Volume of Transactional Data

 Many users of Sage 50 have never had any formal training outside of their employer.
 As such, it is common to find Sage 50 users that, despite upgrading their software version each year, always seem to use the software in the same way that they always have.
 In many cases failing to realise that they have house-keeping procedures to follow in order to get the most from the software.